6 Ways Senior Living Is Like Summer Camp for Older Adults

 1. Endless opportunities to socialize

-At a senior living community, you are surrounded by people who have intentionally chosen to live with others in a social setting.
-That alone gives you more opportunities to make new friends.
+At a senior living community, you are surrounded by people who have intentionally chosen to live with others in a communal setting.
+That alone gives you more opportunities to make new friends and socialize as much (or as little) as you want to.
 Beyond that, numerous activities, clubs, lectures, and more can help you meet people with similar interests to yours.

 Mary enjoys the opportunity to socialize on demand.
-Like camp, that includes communal dining experiences with other residents at one of the on-site restaurants.
-But unlike camp dining, she gets to choose from chef-prepared meals and elegant dining options that highlight a variety of fresh and flavorful dishes.
+Like camp, her life in senior living includes communal dining experiences with other residents at one of the on-site restaurants.
+But unlike camp dining, she gets to choose from chef-prepared meals and elegant dining options highlighting a variety of fresh and flavorful dishes.
 She appreciates “the availability of whatever company I feel like, whenever I feel like it, and having meals with people.”

-One key way it differs from camp is the privacy that having her own apartment offers.
+One key way senior living differs from camp is the privacy that having her own apartment offers.
 Mary can have dinner in her private apartment if she’s feeling less social on any given night, giving her social battery a chance to recharge.

 2. Opportunities to make (or just enjoy) art and music